KumundzhievMaxim/fooBar/api/README.md

 # API interface for getting normalized search interest
-The functionality represents the API interface to interact with [Google Trends service](https://trends.google.com/trends/?geo=HU).
+The service stands for the API interface to interact with [Google Trends service](https://trends.google.com/trends/?geo=HU) and does not overlap with `google_trends_scraper` service.

 # Description
   - The API holds 1 endpoint `/search_interest/{keyword}`
   - The API documentation `/docs`

 ## Spin up Local Server
 ```bash